primno/primno/website/docs/intro.md

 | `mn watch`  | Watch the project for changes and build.               |

 To learn more about the Primno CLI, see [CLI](/docs/guides/cli).

+## Next steps

+You can now create your first project by following the [Getting Started](/docs/getting-started) guide.